ByteKnight-glitch/EternityOF/README.md

 ## Attribution
-This device tree is based on the Eternity TWRP wich is based on the TWRP Open Source Project and has been modified for the Samsung Galaxy Note 10+ (`d2s`).
+This device tree is based on the Eternity TWRP which is based on the TWRP Open Source Project and has been modified for the Samsung Galaxy Note 10+ (`d2s`).

 ## Copyright

 ```
 #
+# Copyright (C) 2024 The OrangeFox Recovery Project
-# Copyright (C) 2024 The TWRP Open Source Project
+# Portions Copyright (C) 2024 The TWRP Open Source Project
 #
 # Licensed under the Apache License, Version 2.0 (the "License");
 # you may not use this file except in compliance with the License.